CogStack/CogStack-NiFi/docs/deploy/main.md

 Always start with fresh containers and volumes, to make sure that there are no volumes from previous experimentations, make sure to always delete all/any cogstack running containers by executing:

-`docker container rm samples-db elasticsearch-1 kibana nifi nlp-medcat-medmen tika-service nlp-gate-drugapp nlp-medcat-snomed nlp-gate-bioyodie medcat-trainer-ui medcat-trainer-nginx jupyter-hub -f`
+`docker container rm samples-db elasticsearch-1 kibana nifi  nlp-medcat-service-production tika-service nlp-gate-drugapp nlp-medcat-snomed nlp-gate-bioyodie medcat-trainer-ui medcat-trainer-nginx jupyter-hub -f`

 followed by a cleanup or dangling volumes (careful as this will remove all volumes which are NOT being used by a container, if you want to remove specific volumes you will have to manually specifiy the volume names), otherwise, you can specify :